lucienlmy/EngineStateManager/README.md

-# AircraftEnginePersistence
+# EngineStateManager
-A simple .NET mod that keeps GTA 5's aircraft engine running upon exiting the vehicle.
+A .net mod